austinhuang0131/barinsta-docs/docs/faq.md

 You might have hit the [ratelimit](https://git.sr.ht/~cadence/bibliogram-docs/tree/master/docs/Instagram%20rate%20limits.md).
 Wait a few hours before opening the app again.

+To know if you're banned or not, try visiting a public profile page on browser.
+If you're prompted to log in immediately without showing the account's posts, you currently have a temporary IP ban.

 ### Can we have an anonymous feed?

 It is still being debated upon.
 However, such feature, if implemented, will carry heavy restrictions.